-The application deadline is February 1 of the student's year of application.
+The application deadline for the 2015 program is February 2, 2015.
 A selection committee chooses the participants in the program, and applicants will be notified whether they were selected for the program by the first week of March.
-The 2014 program will begin May 6, 2014, for MSU students.
+The 2015 program will begin May 5, 2015 for MSU students.
 For non-MSU students, the start date will depend on each student’s academic schedule.

 Morris Animal Foundation Veterinary Student Scholar Program: